 To glue the birdcage itself, place a line of glue on the two narrow flaps along the roof — there’s a tab on each half of the roof.
-Next carefully fold the birdcage in half so the roof pieces meet.
-Align them perfectly and wait for these to the glue to set before continuing.
+Next, carefully fold the birdcage in half so the roof pieces meet.
+Align them perfectly and wait for the the glue to set before continuing.

-Now put a line of glue on the narrow tab alongside the birdcage side and align it with the other side.
+Now, put a line of glue on the narrow tab along the birdcage side and align it with the other side.
 Press and wait until the glue is set.

 Squeeze the birdcage open until it is in the right shape.
-If you’re having a problem getting the birdcage to open fully, you can re-crease some of the folds so they are all at the same angle.
+If you’re having a problem getting the birdcage to open fully, you can again crease some of the folds so they are all at the same angle.

 If you want to turn this into a luminary, just place a little LED tea light inside.
 The one I used was 1.5″ wide by 1.5″ tall and it fit inside without any issue.